Smooth structures on pseudomanifolds with isolated conical singularities: Tangent bundles and vector fields on a pseudomanifold w.i.c.s. with a finitely generated smooth structure

 We define {\it the degree of flatness of the tangent cone $T_sM$} as the number of connected components of the subset $\bar T_sM := \{ v \in T_s M|\: - v \in T_s M\}\setminus \{0\}$ of {\it flat tangent vectors $v$}.
-Clearly the collection of degrees of flatness of the tangent cones at singular points $s \in S_M$ is a diffeomorphism invariant of $M$.
-Using this we will prove the following
+Clearly, the collection of degrees of flatness of the tangent cones at singular points $s \in S_M$ is a diffeomorphism invariant of $M$.
+As an application of the degree of flatness, we prove the following

 \begin{proposition} For any pseudomanifold w.i.c.s. $M$ there exist infinitely many Euclidean smooth structures on $M$. \end{proposition}